mana438/RNABERT/README.md

 #### 2.2 Model Training

-The MLM task specifies the percentage of nucleotides to be masked "--maskrate" and the number of mask patterns "mag".
+The MLM task specifies the percentage of nucleotides to be masked "--maskrate" and the number of mask patterns "--mag".
 Adjust the batch size according to the memory size of your GPU.
 ```
 export TRAIN_FILE=sample/mlm/sample.fa
 export PRE_WEIGHT= #optional
-export OUTPUT_WEIGHT=
+export OUTPUT_WEIGHT=/path/to/output/weight

 python MLM_SFP.py
     --pretraining ${PRE_WEIGHT} \